ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/manage_subscription_workflow.md

 CENTRAL_SUBSCRIPTIONS_APPROVAL_WEBHOOK_HEADERS={The headers that will be used when posting data to the webhook url}
 ```

-{{< alert title="Note" color="primary" >}}Each API that is discovered in Azure API Gateway contains the subscription approval mode for its corresponding Amplify Central catalog item, which is set when the API is discovered and published.
-The only way to change a catalog item's subscription approval mode is to update the agent configuration mode (refer to `CENTRAL_SUBSCRIPTIONS_APPROVAL_MODE`), restart the agent, and then rediscover the API in Azure API Gateway.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Each API that is discovered contains the subscription approval mode for its corresponding Amplify Central catalog item, which is set when the API is discovered and published.
+The only way to change a catalog item's subscription approval mode is to update the agent configuration mode (refer to `CENTRAL_SUBSCRIPTIONS_APPROVAL_MODE`), restart the agent, and then rediscover the API.{{< /alert >}}

 ## Supported use cases for receiving API credentials